About our farm…

 CHICKEN ADOPTION AND EGG SALES

-We are currently selling rainbow eggs for 5$ a dozen.
+We are currently selling rainbow eggs for 5$ a dozen and brown eggs only for 4.50$.
 We make a stop in Cedar Park, Texas (servicing the North-Northeast Austin area suburbs each week).
 If you live in Central Texas and are interested in fresh farm eggs from bug-eating, free-roaming, soy-free chickens, please let us know.
 Some of the places we travel to or through every other week: Temple, Bryan, Austin, Round Rock, Taylor, Hutto, Pflugerville, Leander, Cedar Park, Georgetown, College Station, Caldwell, Cameron, Rockdale, and many smaller surrounding towns.

 Egg contracts help us to designate where we are traveling each week ahead of time.
 That helps save time, money, and headache for the chicken “tenders”.
 Egg contracts are for four weeks, so you pay for however many eggs you think you will use in a month up front.
 Even if you don’t end up using them all, our eggs are delivered with bloom in-tact (the bloom from the chicken keeps the eggs fresh for up to three months without refrigeration).
 We do not wash our eggs, but immediately place them in cartons for sale.
 We sell all our eggs or use them each week, so you will always get fresh eggs that have been laid the same week you receive them.
 We can provide you with a bunch of egg recipes if you need them, too!